-- Production Database: User-friendly, searchable online database cataloguing NYC fashion production companies to connect designers to local factories
+- Production Database: User-friendly, searchable online database that catalogs New York City fashion production companies to connect designers to local factories

 Production Grants: Overview

-In continued partnership with the Council of Fashion Designers of America, NYCEDC is excited to launch the third round of FMI production grants.
-Applications are now closed.
-In response to industry feedback and needs, this year's FMI grants include the following new program elements:
+NYCEDC and CFDA are excited to continue awarding FMI production grants.
+In response to industry feedback and needs, FMI grants include the following criteria:

 - Grant recipients are required to match grants 33%, or 2-to-1 (e.g., $300,000 grant requires $100,000 funds raised by recipient)

-- Grants may be applied to relocation costs within NYC (25% of total request)
+- Grants may be applied to relocation costs within New York City (25% of total request)